pascallaliberte/sharpen.page/ten.md

 ### Q: Why are you offering this level of personalization for free?

-A: I'm only going to run it for free for a period of time, then I might stop the offer, charge a fee for it ($79?), or make it automated (not tailored, unlike this version is).
+A: I'm only going to run it for free for a period of time, then I might stop the offer, charge a fee for it, or standardize the ten articles.

-The exciting thing for me is this: I get to have immediate feedback on your progress, week to week.
-I originally ran it with a friend, and I loved the back and forth.

 ### Q: Are you just going to send me manual emails each week?